-Click here for the PDF document with the detailed monthly results through June 2015.
+The San Dieguito Monthly Bird Count identified 88 species in June.
+No new bird species were seen, so the cumulative total remains at 230.
+Click here for the PDF document with the detailed monthly results through June 2016.

 Click here for more information about the San Dieguito Lagoon Bird Surveys.